-Most websites we’re currently building are developed with a so called Content Management System (CMS).
-This gives the client easy access to update the website themselves without the need of any coding (HTML) knowledge.
+Most websites we’re currently building are developed with a so-called Content Management System (CMS).
+This gives the client easy access to update the website themselves without the need for any coding (HTML) knowledge.

 With 90% of our projects built on the popular WordPress system we’ve pretty much become a WordPress only shop.

 Here’s a list of some WordPress features we like

 - Proven – WordPress powers 25% of new websites today.
 Some notable WordPress users.

 - Backed by Community – The latest version of WordPress has been downloaded more than 16 million times since its release (the prior version was downloaded more than 32 million times).